NaturalInflux/arc-raiders-countdown-bot/README.md

 - Ensure the channel ID is valid (17-19 digits)

 **No Reddit posts appearing:**
+- Check if Reddit OAuth credentials are configured in `.env`
+- Verify Reddit API credentials are correct
 - Check if the subreddit exists and has posts
 - Verify internet connection
 - Check console logs for API errors
+- The bot will work without Reddit integration if credentials are not provided

 ## Production Deployment